karloconk/luckyCookie/README.md

-# LuckyCookie
+# 🥠 LuckyCookie

+## 🔮 High Concept

-Repo for the iOS app Fortunas, developed and released in 2020
+* Fortunas(LuckyCookie) is an interactive fortune-telling, party games app, developed and released in 2020 on the AppStore.

+## 💔 Known Issues

+* None

+## 🧐 Special Notices:

+* None.